Kyonru/sprite-sheet-helper/src/docs/exporting.md

 Atlas-style exports also include `spritesheet.manifest.json`, a shared metadata file with atlas options, pages, animation names, frame rects, slot rects, normal-map references, source dimensions, and exporter id.
 Existing exporter-specific JSON files remain unchanged for compatibility.

+## Spritesheet Postprocess

+The Export Workbench includes a collapsible **Spritesheet Postprocess** section for 2D effects that run after capture but before atlas packing.
+This is separate from the viewport Effects stack: viewport effects shape the 3D render, while spritesheet postprocess edits the captured 2D frames before they become atlas pages.

+Available export-time 2D effects:

+- **Outer Outline** — Adds an alpha-based outline around each sprite.
+Use **Smooth** for softer strokes or **Crisp Pixel** for nearest-pixel style outlines.
+- **Drop Shadow** — Adds a 2D shadow using offset, blur, spread, color, and opacity.
+- **Glow** — Expands a colored glow from the sprite alpha.
+- **Color Adjust** — Applies brightness, contrast, and saturation tweaks to color frames.

+Effects are ordered and can be enabled, disabled, reordered, or removed.
+When postprocess is disabled, exports use the captured frames unchanged.

+The animated preview shows the processed sequence.
+Turn on **Before / After** to compare original and processed frames with a draggable divider.
+The zoom buttons in the preview are inspection-only and do not affect exported pixel dimensions.

+Outline, shadow, and glow can expand each frame with transparent padding so the added pixels are not clipped.
+This means the sprite may appear smaller inside its frame because the exported frame is larger.
+The JSON and manifest frame sizes reflect the processed dimensions.

 ## Normal Map Exports

 When **Capture normal maps** is enabled, atlas-style exports include matching normal pages alongside the color pages.
 Single-page output uses `spritesheet_normal.png`; multi-page generic output uses `spritesheet_normal.png`, `spritesheet_normal_2.png`, and so on.

 Normal maps are captured at frame creation time.
 Existing color-only frames do not gain real normal data just by turning the option on later; they export as transparent placeholder normal frames until you recapture or add them again with normal capture enabled.

+Spritesheet postprocess effects apply to color frames only.
+Normal-map frames are padded to match processed color frame dimensions when needed, but their normal data is not outlined, shadowed, glowed, or color-adjusted.

 The preflight modal reports normal-map coverage as Ready, Partial, or Missing.
 Partial and missing normal coverage does not block export because placeholder pages can still preserve the atlas layout.

 ## Export History

 The workbench stores recent successful exports in browser local storage.
 History records the format, filename/download intent, frame count, animation count, page count, normal status, atlas settings, and warnings.
 It does not modify project files and browser exports do not record a real filesystem path.
+The **Recent Exports** section is collapsible so it can stay out of the way while configuring captures.

 ## Tips

 - Use `.glb` models for best animation compatibility.
 - Export at power-of-two frame sizes (64, 128, 256, 512) for best GPU texture performance.
 - Use Packed layout for production atlases with uneven sequence lengths.
+- Use Spritesheet Postprocess for clean 2D outlines or shadows after capture, especially when a 3D outline effect is too noisy.
 - The **Sprite Sheet** format is the most universal — all game engines can load a PNG + JSON atlas.